digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 --------------------------

-These are all the components that interact with SCU, and how you as a user should be aware it interacts.
+These are all the components that interact with SCU, and how you as a user should be aware that they interacts.

 Canton
 ~~~~~~